bekk/bekk-christmas/post/thecloud/can-you-save-money-with-azure-sql-serverless-tier.md

 ### Testing vCore amount in the Provisioned tier

 First, I tested our normal daily operations that require a lot of power with 12 vCores in the _Provisioned_ tier to see that it was performant enough.
-I was happy to see that the execution time was equal!
+I was happy to see that the execution time was equal.
 My goal was not simply to change to a vCore tier, although it has interesting features that I will not talk further about here.
 I wanted to specifically test the Serverless tier.
 Having locked down my vCore count without exceeding my budget, I went on to configure the Serverless tier.

 ### The cost of the Serverless tier